A History of the Lineal Heavyweight Championship (1885 – 2021)

 According to early newspaper reports, dropping him seven times in the first round, Willard was severely beaten, as Dempsey began a great spell as champion.

-Coming to the end of his career in 1926, Dempsey was dethroned by Gene Tunney in an epic match-up on points.
+In 1926, Dempsey got dethroned by Gene Tunney’s decision as he approached the end of his career in an epic match-up.
 The clash took place at the Sesquicentennial Stadium in Philadelphia, witnessed by over 120,000 people.

 Tunney and Dempsey would rematch a year later with the same result before the former fought Tom Heeney and bowed out of the sport himself in 1928.